-My old job was driving machinery.
-I knew a family member of the stadium manager here who recommended the job to me, so I went down for the interview and got the job.
+I knew a family member of the stadium manager here, so I went down for the interview and got the job.

 How long have you been a kitman?

 I've been a kitman now for roughly two and a half years.
 Having been working on the maintenance team for roughly four years, I heard there was a position to join the kit team.
-It was an opportunity I wasn't going to miss and I’ve never looked back.
+It was an opportunity I wasn't going to miss.

 What does a week look like for you and Malcom Mitchell, can you explain the process on matchdays and non-matchdays?

 When the players go out for training I'll go out with them, just to assist the coaching staff with any equipment, moving nets and knocking a few balls into the top bin.
-When training is finished I'll clear the pitches of equipment.
-It can be a nightmare though collecting all the balls in.
-Once we've chased the Academy lads up to clean their players’ boots we start clearing the dressing room of dirty kit as we don’t want to keep the lovely Elaine waiting in the laundry.
+When training is finished I'll clear the pitches of equipment, then we start clearing the dressing room of dirty kit as we don’t want to keep the lovely Elaine waiting in the laundry.

 Matchdays at home, same again, it's an early start, so the lads who are involved, we’ll set the match kit out in the main dressing room, the lads who aren’t involved, they'll have training kit set up in the other room.
-Referees room gets set up, then I usually have a chin wag with the opponent’s kit man until the players start to arrive.
+Referees room gets set up, then I usually have a chat with the opposition kit men.

 When lads are getting game ready it’s usually hectic for a kitman.
 During the game you're on the bench if anybody needs anything.
 After a game it's just about getting all the kit, boots and equipment packed away as soon as possible.
-For away days, all the kit and equipment is usually packed the day before, so it's always nice to have a well deserved beer in the hotel lobby.
+For away days, all the kit and equipment is usually packed the day before, so it's a little less stressful.

 How are the players and coaching staff to work with?

 They’re really good.
 A good set of lads, they love the banter.
 I have to praise Malcom, he's a really nice bloke, hard working and we work great together.
-The others such as Vikki, Sedgy, Muz, Pilks, Luke, Jordan, Jack and Nath are a great bunch to work with, all very professional/good at what they do, and always ready to have a laugh and a joke and I would do what I can to help any of them out.
+The others are a great bunch to work with, all very professional/good at what they do, and always ready to have a laugh and a joke and I would do what I can to help any of them out.

 Tell us about the last few years, the relegation, then the promotion - the high and lows.

 So my first season as a kitman was the relegation season of 2017/18.
-As a fan, you’re gutted to see them go down but when you're involved it hurts a lot more.
-The following season where we got promoted was unbelievable, the squad was brilliant, the atmosphere after each game, the vibe around Oakwell was quality.
-I remember sitting at home, Tuesday night watching the results, and as soon as the final whistle went, I went to meet the others to celebrate.
-I did miss the last game and the official celebrations at Bristol as I was celebrating the birth of my beautiful daughter.
+As a fan, you’re gutted to see them go down.
+The following season where we got promoted was unbelievable.
+I did miss the last game of the season and the official celebrations at Bristol as I was celebrating the birth of my beautiful daughter.